Ochuwa-sophie/Ochuwa-sophie/README.md

 ## Sophie Obomighie

 Hello!🤠
-Sophie Obomighie is a software developer based in Lagos, Nigeria.
-She mainl uses .net technologies for her work but is open to learning new technologies.
+Sophie Obomighie is a backend developer based in Lagos, Nigeria.
+She mainly uses .net technologies for her work but is open to learning new technologies.

 ### Support or Contact